kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 #### Disadvantages:

-- UI settings maintated in an `index.html` file in every single module repository
+- UI settings are maintated in an `index.html` file in every single module repository

 ### Jekyll